pvk-96/Streak-Maintainance/Bash/README.md

 ---
 2. A Simple bash script to kill resources taking up more than 30% of System's Resources.
    Available in Bash/Resource-killer
+---
+3. A simple bash script to diagnose the issues with network in linux systems Available in Bash/Netfix.
+---